TeYuanLiu/teyuanliu.github.io/content/blog/kubernetes.md

 ### Alertmanager

-Alertmanager is an alerting framework which receives alert events from Prometheus, grouping, inhibiting, silencing alerts, and then propagates them to downstream notification services like Slack or GoAlert.
+Alertmanager is an alerting framework which receives alert events from Prometheus, grouping, inhibiting, silencing alerts, and then propagates them to a downstream notification service like Slack or GoAlert.

 ### Auto-scaling

 -   Vertical pod autoscaler (VPA)
-    -   Adjusts the pod resource request/limit based on the resource usage It recreates the pod without changing the replica count.
+    -   Adjusts the pod resource request/limit based on the resource usage.
+It recreates the pod without changing the replica count.
     -   Suits stateful workloads which might face synchronization issues if scaling horizontally.
 -   Horizontal pod autoscaler (HPA)
-    -   Scales the number of pod replicas based on CPU or memory utilization, object metrics like queue length, or custom metrics.
+    -   Scales the number of pod replicas based on CPU or memory utilization, or an object metric like queue length, or a custom metric.
     -   Suits stateless workloads.
 -   Kubernetes event-driven autoscaler (KEDA)
-    -   Scales the number of pod replicas based on external events like Kafka lag, message queue length, and HTTP request rate.
+    -   Scales the number of pod replicas based on an external event like the Kafka lag, message queue length, and HTTP request rate.
     -   Supports scale-to-zero.
     -   Uses HPA behind the scenes.
     -   Suits stateless/event-driven workloads.